-UVA Health System offers primary and tertiary care to people of Virginia and the entire world.
+UVA Health offers primary and tertiary care to people of Virginia and the entire world.
 In this rich educational setting, the Clinical Pastoral Education Program (CPE) provides an opportunity to learn the art of spiritual healing from caring mentors.
 You'll also learn about yourself through rewarding service in the challenging atmosphere of an acute-care hospital.

 What is Clinical Pastoral Education?